Celebrating accomplishments reduces caregiver stress

 Track your wins in a success journal

 - Managed to get dad to take all his medication this evening even though he insisted that he didn’t need them.

 - Got mom to eat a healthy breakfast even though she refused twice and it took 45 minutes.

-- Stayed calm and cleaned up the mess after husband/wife accidentally dumped a full mug of coffee all over the sofa and carpet.
+- Stayed calm and cleaned up the mess after spouse accidentally dumped a full mug of coffee all over the sofa and carpet.

 - Finally got mom to shower and change clothes!

 - Helped dad brush his teeth and shave with a minimum of fuss.

-- Got mom out of the house and to the doctor for her appointment.
+- Got mom out of the house and to the doctor in time for her appointment.

-Keeping a success journal costs nothing and takes only a few minutes – why not give it a try today?
+Keeping a success journal costs nothing and takes only a few minutes – why not give it a try?

 By DailyCaring Editorial Team